MightyCall Mobile MightyCall Mobile AppGoogle Play

 Automatic call distribution

-But to make sure things don’t get too hectic, ACD feature lets you set things up and then watch as the calls roll in, without having to make constant changes.
+To make sure things don’t get too hectic, the ACD feature lets you set things up and then watch as the calls roll in without having to make constant changes.

 Best practices for IVR software setup

-So once you have completed your IVR vendor comparison and have picked a multi-level option, next you will have to set up the system itself.
-Fortunately this is not too hard; we however have picked a few things to keep in mind:
+Once you have completed your IVR vendor comparison and selected a multi-level option, you will need to set up the system.
+Fortunately, this is not too hard; we, however, have picked a few things to keep in mind:

-1. Keep it simple: People will be annoyed if they have to listen to a lot of extemporaneous stuff
+1. Keep it simple: People will be annoyed if they have to listen to a lot of complicated stuff

-2. Be easy to understand: Make sure that when you record, you speak clearly into the phone or microphone.
+2. Be easy to understand: When recording, speak clearly into the phone or microphone.
 Do not record when there is loud music around or other distracting noises.

-4. Give callers the chance to talk to real people: The point of setting up voice response software is to be able to get answers to callers before they talk to a person or to correctly direct them.
-However, some people REALLY want to talk to a person, and they should have the option.
+4. Give callers the chance to talk to real people: The point of setting up voice response software is to provide answers before they speak with a person or to direct them correctly.
+However, some people really want to speak with a person, and they should have that option.

-5. Think about routing: Sometimes an agent might be temporarily away from their phone.
-Are there other routes you can set up to get your callers the answers they need?
+5. Consider routing: Sometimes, an agent may be temporarily away from their phone.
+Are there other channels you can set up to provide your callers with the answers they need?
+Sometimes an agent may be temporarily away from their phone.
+Are there other channels you can set up to provide your callers with the answers they need?

 7. Allow for callbacks: Some folks really, really do not want to wait.
-So let them ask for a callback, lessening pressure on your agents and allowing the caller to not wait too long.
+So let them request a callback, reducing pressure on your agents and allowing callers to avoid long waits.

-8. Take note of how the system is working: After a few months, ask your agents: how are they liking the current settings?
+8. Take note of how the system is working: After a few months, ask your agents how they like the current settings.
 Would they prefer it another way?
-Is there some way to make it better?
-Many IVR solutions offer serious flexibility – you should use it!
+Is there a way to improve it?
+Many IVR solutions offer serious flexibility – you should use them!

 The right IVR provider will improve customer experience